 The Instagram Layout app (for iPhone or Android) is really good for creating interesting montages, especially if you want to post a sequence of images or show a step-by-step guide.
 Canva is a great free tool which you can use to create your own cool Instagram Stories.

 Presumably, you are using your Instagram posts to encourage followers to do something , whether that is to read your latest blog post, discover your new ebook, enter a competition or sign up to your email newsletter.

-Whatever you are doing, make sure you have an appropriate landing page on your website that will enable them to complete the action.
+Whatever you are doing, make sure you have an appropriate landing page on your website that will encourage them to complete the action.

-A quick note on the restriction of posting only one link in your bio - check out Linktree, a tool that will create one bio link that will then send your followers wherever you want them to go.
+You can work around the restriction of posting only one link in your bio.
+Check out Linktree, a tool you can use to create one bio link that will then send your followers wherever you want them to go.